 - Here you will be prompted to mark a response of your choice as failed.

 - Marking an item as mandatory means the item must be completed during an inspection.

 - The inspection cannot be marked as complete without this item being completed.

 - Check the mandatory box to mark an item as mandatory.

 - To do this, click on the response you would like to change in the editor.

 - On the left, you will be able to select the pencil next to the response set you would like to change.

-- From here, click on the colour next to the response to change it.
-This will change the colour for all questions this response set is applied to.
+- From here, click on the color next to the response to change it.
+This will change the color for all questions this response set is applied to.